clayh53/tufte-jekyll/README.md

 ### Rakefile

+I have added a boilerplate Rakefile directly from the [jekyll-rake-boilerplate repo](https://github.com/gummesson/jekyll-rake-boilerplate).
+This saves you a small amount of time by prepending the date on a post name and populated the bare minimum of YAML front matter in the file.
+Please visit the link to the repo to find out how it runs.
+One thing to note is that there should be *no* space between the task and the opening bracket of your file name. ```rake post["Title"]``` will work while ```rake post ["Title"]``` will not.

-At the moment, this rakefile only has one task in it - an automated upload to a *Github Pages* location of the site.
+There is another rakefile (UploadtoGithub.Rakefile) included that only has one task in it - an automated upload to a *Github Pages* location of the site.
 This is necessary because of the plugins used by this theme.
 It does scary stuff like move your ```_site``` somewhere safe, delete everything, move the ```_site``` back and then do a commit to the ```gh-pages``` branch of your repository.
 You can read about it [here](http://blog.nitrous.io/2013/08/30/using-jekyll-plugins-on-github-pages.html).
+You would only need to use this if you are using Github project pages to host your site.
+Integration with the existing Rakefile is left as an exercise for the reader.

 ### To-do list

 It would be nice to have the sidenotes tag do all the counting for you.
 I have a feeling it is going to involve some ```@@rubyVariables``` to keep track of things.
 I'll probably get around to digging into this sooner or later, but if any of you Ruby gods out there want to take a whack at it, please fork this repo and go for it.

-I also will probably be adding a very basic Rakefile to do things like create posts, and so forth.
-But not right now.

 This is not a professional shiny "works-out-of-the-box theme".
 But bang on it a little and I am sure you can make it work for you.